wenyfan/EFS/README.md

 Fan et al., 2021, Event Filing System (EFS): A binary seismic data format for fast IO on demand on multiple platforms, submitted to SRL

 # Bugs
-Please report bugs and questions to wenyuanfan@ucsd.edu and pshearer@ucsd.edu
+Please report bugs and questions to wenyuanfan@ucsd.edu or pshearer@ucsd.edu